PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:57:38
+Last updated: 2024-04-02 18:58:45
-Random Quote: I never think of the future.
-It comes soon enough. - Albert Einstein
+Random Quote: We all live with the objective of being happy; our lives are all different and yet the same. - Anne Frank